-This series of posts describes the process I use to decide which tests to write, and how to write them – regarding where if the code already exists or not.
-This approach works for both TDD and test-after, but it works well where most of the systems are – legacy mode.
-The process is about understanding the environment and fitting in the tests.
+This series of posts describes the process I use to decide which unit tests to write, and how to write them – regardless if the code already exists or not.
+This approach works for both TDD and test-after unit tests, but it works well where most of the systems are – legacy mode.
+The process is about understanding the environment and fitting in the unit tests, and also integration tests.

 The process includes these steps: